 - 6. Patient B presented to Dr. Buttar with a diagnosis of ovarian cancer. - 7.
 Patient C presented with a diagnosis of adrenal cell cancer. - 8.
-Patient D presented to Dr. Buttar with a history of colon polyps. - 9.
-Patients A, B and C would eventually succumb to their cancer. - 10.
+Patients A, B and C would eventually succumb to their cancer. - 9.
 Patients A, B and C, desperate for any hope to combat their disease, came to Dr. Buttar because of Dr. Buttar's representations that the therapies he offered would be effective in their battle against cancer.
-Dr. Buttar's representations were false, and were made by Dr. Buttar with full knowledge of their falsity. - 11.
+Dr. Buttar's representations were false, and were made by Dr. Buttar with full knowledge of their falsity. - 10.
 Dr. Buttar provided therapies to Patients A, B and C that were unproven and wholly ineffective.
 The therapies consisted primarily of intravenous administration of a variety of substances, none of which has any known value for the treatment of cancer.
-The substances included EDTA (ethylenediaminetetraacetic acid), chromium, certain vitamins, and hydrogen-peroxide. - 12.
+The substances included EDTA (ethylenediaminetetraacetic acid), chromium, certain vitamins, and hydrogen-peroxide. - 11.
 Dr. Buttar charged exorbitant fees for his ineffectual therapies.
 The total cost of the intravenous injections and other therapies for these cancer patients at times ranged in the thousands, sometimes tens of thousands, of dollars.
-Not only would Dr. Buttar order and have administered unproven and ineffectual therapies for Patients A, B and C in an attempt to drive up his billings, he would also order numerous tests and lab work for these patients that had no rational, medical relationship to the Patients' cancer diagnosis.
+Not only would

+Dr. Buttar order and have administered unproven and ineffectual therapies for Patients A, B and C in an attempt to drive up his billings, he would also order numerous tests and lab work for these patients that had no rational, medical relationship to the Patients' cancer diagnosis.
 Moreover, many tests and lab work that were ordered by Dr. Buttar were never adequately justified in the medical records of the patients, were never linked to the patients' diagnoses or clinical condition, and in some instances never interpreted.

-- 13. There is no evidence that any of the extensive and expensive laboratory data obtained on Patients A, B, C and D were used for treatment decisions.
-In essence, the medical records indicate that the extensive testing and lab work for Patients A, B, C and D were not ordered for any medical or clinical purpose, but were instead ordered in an attempt to drive up costs. - 14.
+- 12. There is no evidence that any of the extensive and expensive laboratory data obtained on Patients A, B and C was used for treatment decisions.
+In essence, the medical records indicate that the extensive testing and lab work for Patients A, B and C were not ordered for any medical or clinical purpose, but were instead ordered in an attempt to drive up costs. - 13.
 Patients A, B and C seemed to be treated on an indistinguishable or arbitrary protocol regardless of their individual diagnosis.
-None of the Patients (A D) showed any evidence of response or benefit to the treatments they received at Dr. Buttar's office.
+None of the Patients (A C) showed any evidence of response or benefit to the treatments they received at Dr. Buttar's office.
 All Patients received frequent, expensive treatments that had no recognized scientific evidence of any validity whatsoever on almost a daily basis without any evidence of sustained improvement.